top of page

 Amongst the alternatives to a large Box Dormer is to have a few small Pocket Dormers instead (as shown on the house on the left below).
 These mini Dormers also help to create extra usable space inside the Loft although not as much as a large Box Dormer would.
 This is because there is a remaining section of pitched roof between the Pocket Dormers, and either side of them, which cuts into the Loft space.
 To mitigate this effect you might, depending on the style of house, be able to set the Pocket Dormers inside a Mansard Roof (like the house below on the right).
 This involves building up the Party Walls at either side of the property (in pink) and building a much steeper pitched roof (in violet) to improve the space in the loft.
 Pocket Dormers can have either flat roofs or pitched roofs.

-Terraced or semi-detached houses often have a small extension at the rear of the building known as the Rear Addition.
+Terraced or semi-detached houses often have a small extension at the rear of the building known as the Back Addition.
 It’s an original part of the house that now usually houses the kitchen and if it has two stories either a bathroom or bedroom upstairs.
-In some places the Rear Addition can have a Dormer built over it as well creating the possibility to gain more than one additional room as part of your Loft Conversion.
+In some places the Back Addition can have a Dormer built over it as well creating the possibility to gain more than one additional room as part of your Loft Conversion.

 Side Dormers

 Houses with pitched roofs to the side of them can benefit enormously from Dormers.
-A large Box Dormer, as illustrated on the far left, would add a lot of usable space in the Loft whilst a series of small Pocket Dormers would add some space whilst making less of an impact on the overall shape of the building.
+A large Flat Roof Dormer, as illustrated on the far left, would add a lot of usable space in the Loft whilst a series of small Pocket Dormers would add some space whilst making less of an impact on the overall shape of the building.

 Detached Houses